Corwen: Transport

 In the 1860s Corwen was linked to the national rail network in 1864 by a line from Ruthin along the Vale of Clwyd and in 1865 with a Great Western Railway branch line along the Dee valley from Ruabon.
 The station was a vital development in the town's importance as the centre of the local agriculture industry.
 Unfortunately neither survived the Beeching Axe in the 1960s.
 The town is now linked to the Llangollen Railway.
-A temporary station, Corwen East (Welsh: Dwyrain Corwen), was opened on 22 October 2014.

-The permanent way had been extended into Corwen in late spring 2014.
-Work is in progress to construct a new permanent Corwen railway station alongside the town's main car-park, near the town centre.
+A temporary station, Corwen East (Welsh: Dwyrain Corwen), was opened in 2014, with a new permanent Corwen station opened in June 2023, alongside the town's main car-park near the town centre.

 Bus services in Corwen were primarily provided by GHA Coaches with routes available to Wrexham via Llangollen on services 5 and T3, Barmouth via Bala and Dolgellau on service T3 (now operated by Lloyds Coaches), and to Ruthin on service X5 (now operated by Arriva Buses Wales), with through services continuing to Denbigh.
 Llew Jones operate a twice daily, weekday service to Llanrwst with one journey extended to/from Bala.

 Corwen is the last sizeable settlement on the A5 road from London to Holyhead until Betws-y-Coed is reached.
-Because of this it still contains a number of hotels which were used in the past as coaching inns for the Mail coach and stagecoaches.
+Because of this it still contains a number of hotels which were used in the past as coaching inns for the mail coach and stagecoaches.
 Although the A5 is no longer the most important road to Holyhead, having been superseded by the coastal route of the A55, there is still significant traffic travelling through the town centre's narrow main street.

 Governance

 At the local level, Corwen is governed by Corwen Town Council, with 13 town councillors elected or co-opted from the Lower ward and Upper ward of the town.

 Corwen had its own electoral ward to Denbighshire County Council, until the 2022 local elections.
 The ward elected one county councillor.
 Plaid Cymru councillor, Huw "Chick" Jones, died in office in 2020, leading to a by-election in March 2021 which was won by Plaid Cymru's Alan Hughes.

-In 2022 the ward was merged with the neighbouring Llandrillo ward, to be named Edeirnion, electing two councillora.
+In 2022 the ward was merged with the neighbouring Llandrillo ward, to be named Edeirnion, electing two councillors.
 Hughes was one of the successful candidates at the 2022 Denbighshire County Council election.